duyet/blog/content/posts/2015/2015-04-12-big-data-explained-in-less-than-2.md

 The other big change is in the kind of data we can analyze.
 It used to be that data fit neatly into tables and spreadsheets, things like sales figures and wholesale prices and the number of customers that came through the door.

-Now data analysts can also look at “unstructured” data like photos, tweets, emails, voice recordings and sensor data to find patterns.
+Now data analysts can also look at "unstructured" data like photos, tweets, emails, voice recordings and sensor data to find patterns.

 ## How is it being used? ##
 As with any leap forward in innovation, the tool can be used for good or nefarious purposes.
 Some people are concerned about privacy, as more and more details of our lives are being recorded and analyzed by businesses, agencies, and governments every day.
 Those concerns are real and not to be taken lightly, and I believe that best practices, rules, and regulations will evolve alongside the technology to protect individuals.